-Books are ocean of knowledge, books are a companion for life.
+Books are an ocean of knowledge, books are a companion for life.
 A famous quote by Charles William Eliot says —

 Books are the quietest and most constant of friends; they are the most accessible and wisest of counsellors, and the most patient of teachers.

 Al-Mutanabbi Street lies at the heart of old Baghdad, between al-Rasheed Street, Baghdad’s other major artery, and the Eastern bank of the Tigris River.
 It was founded in the 10th century when Baghdad evolved during the Abbasid period as the largest city..
-At the time it carried an Aramaic name, Darb Zakha (Zakha alley), and housed shops, outdoor stalls of scribes, booksellers, and stationary vendors as it does today.
+At the time it carried an Aramaic name, Darb Zakha (Zakha alley), and housed shops, outdoor stalls of scribes, booksellers, and stationery vendors as it does today.

 The street’s name change to Jāddat Ali Basha (Ali Basha’s Avenue) when the Ottomans occupied the area and housed the military headquarters there.
 When the country came under the British rule, the street bore the name of Souq al-Saray (al-Saray Market), which is still the name of a famous adjacent stationary market today.

-The current name was acquired in 1930s when King Faisal, the first king of Iraq, decided to choose more culturally and historically laden names for the major streets in Iraq.
+The current name was acquired in the 1930s when King Faisal, the first king of Iraq, decided to choose more culturally and historically laden names for the major streets in Iraq.
 The old street acquired the famous Abbasid poet’s name, which it still bears today: al-Mutanabbi.

 During the weekends, especially on Fridays, Mutanabbi street throbs with pedestrians, including women and children.